johngrahamreynolds/Physics/Research/CLASSTelescope/README.md

 - September 2018 - December 2018

   Continued telescope analysis and development in a variety of manners: focal planes, cryostats, hardware.
-I helped to disassmble and package the second mount, receiver cage, and cryostat receivers into a shipping container to be sailed to northern Chile, and hence hauled to the observation site.
+I helped to disassemble and package the second mount, receiver cage, and cryostat receivers into a shipping container to be sailed to northern Chile, and hence hauled to the observation site.

 - January 2019